tango-controls/rfc/9/README.md

  inner-blob-name = name
 ```

+Where \<value\> SHALL be a value of one of the following data types: DevVarBooleanArray, DevVarShortArray, DevVarLongArray,
+DevVarLong64Array, DevVarFloatArray, DevVarDoubleArray, DevVarCharArray, DevVarUShortArray,	DevVarULongArray,
+DevVarULong64Array, DevVarStringArray, DevVarStateArray, DevState, DevVarEncodedArray, DevBoolean.

 #### Exceptions

 Results of failed operations (exceptions) within the Tango Controls are sent as values/messages of DevFailed data type.